inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

 ![tensorboard-main-page](/static/images/torch-lightning-hyperparameter-tuning/tensorboard.png)

 This is useful enough when you just want to look at your loss curve or check various metric scores.
-However, tensorboard can do much more!
+However, tensorboard can do much more.
 On the top bar of the dashboard, there is a tab called 'HPARAMS'.
 This is where you can compare the results of models with varying hyperparameters, allowing you to pick the best model.

 Here are some screenshots of the cool things you can find on that page: